harding/old-docs-history-bitcoin.org/en/developer-guide.md

 If you use anything besides a standard script in an output, peers and miners using the default Bitcoin Core settings will neither accept, relay, nor mine your transaction.
-When you try to transmit your transaction to a peer running the default settings, you will receive an error.
+When you try to broadcast your transaction to a peer running the default settings, you will receive an error.